mengcong11/mengcong11.github.io/_pages/about.md

 * Turbulence and flows in magnetized plasmas
 * Synchronization and pattern formation in non-equilibrium systems
 * Reactivity and stability of complex dynamical systems
-* Reciprocity, symmetry and topological properties in non-Hermitian systems
+* Non-Hermitian physics in fluids and plasmas: reciprocity, symmetry and topological properties

 ## Education
 * Ph.D. in Plasma Physics, Peking University, 2022 \